pulse-browser/gluon/docs/content/getting-started/overview.md

 ❯   User Chrome (custom browser css, simplest)
 ```

 Now you have created the directory structure for your project, you can build it for the first time.
-First, ask melon to download the firefox source.
+First, ask gluon to download the firefox source.

 ```sh
 gluon download